If you’re someone who loves wine, there’s simply no way around it: You’ve got to check this place out.

 La Cité du Vin offers a permanent exhibition, a hot spot called The Belvedere, a reading room, events and shows and a temporary exhibition, along with workshops and tours.

 Even the building itself was designed with wine in mind: or more specifically, the architecture is supposed to make you think of wine swirling in a glass.
-It appears not too many details were overlooked.
+It appears not many details were overlooked.

 La Cité du Vin wants visitors to experience a “lively, eye-opening journey around a world of wine and culture.”
-The venue wants people to focus on their emotions, sensations and imagination while drinking a glass.
+The venue aims for people to focus on their emotions, sensations and imagination while drinking a glass.
 But most of all, according to the website, La Cité du Vin wants to teach people through interaction and experiences, not through a stuffy classroom or typical wine-tasting.
-You’re encouraged to go at your pace and explore the building the way you best see fit.
+You’re encouraged to go at your own pace and explore the building the way you best see fit.